-Learn to quickly set up your first NPS survey with our Delighted Quickstart in 8 Steps lesson in the Getting Started section of our Help Center.
+Learn to quickly set up your first NPS survey with our Getting Started video in the Getting Started section of our Help Center.
 This lesson was designed with you in mind!

 A Delighted pilot is a great way to build momentum and rally the whole team around customer feedback.
 There are five keys to a successful pilot:

 1. Select a panel

 The first step is selecting the customers to be surveyed (aka, your panel).
 A good rule of thumb for a pilot is to start with the customers you expect will have the highest chance of responding.

 - Focus on recent customers: If your product or service is fresh on a customer’s mind, they’ll be more likely to respond.